grip-on-software/monetdb-import/Database_structure.md

         with the remaining lines either empty or starting with star-bullets.
 Automated TFS notes have been filtered out, and GitHub notes from the system are not included (bot comments are included though).
+This is NULL if the comment could not be obtained for the note.
     -   **created_date** - TIMESTAMP: Time at which the comment is added to the merge request.
+This is NULL if the creation date could not be obtained for the note.
     -   **updated_date** - TIMESTAMP: Time at which the comment is most recently edited.
 This is NULL if this information was not available from the API source.